See what it’s like to leave the daily grind and cruise like an Italian on Costa Smeralda, the world’s fifth largest cruise ship.

 Ah, Rome.
 The eternal city keeps pulling us back thanks to its seemingly endless supply of pizza and gelato.
 Now that we’ve discovered specialty coffee in Rome, we’ll be well caffeinated every time we return to eat pasta dishes like Amatriciana, Carbonara, Cacio e Pepe and Gricia.

 Discover our Rome food favorites that transcend pizza and pasta.
+Then consider taking a Rome street food tour.

-Final Thoughts on our Italian Cruise on Costa Smeralda
+Final Thoughts On Our Italian Cruise On Costa Smeralda

 Cruising during a pandemic has challenges that start with nose swabs and masks and ends with bubble tours that replace independent exploration.
 For us, pizza, pasta and Italian cocktails justified the minor inconveniences.